 - Use frozen store-bought meatballs.

-- Make half as many larger meatballs.
+- Make half as many meatballs by making them larger.
 Bake for an extra 8-12 minutes.

 - One of the best features of this recipe is that either the meatballs or the sauce can be a day or two made ahead.
-Or, the full recipe – just reheat before serving.
+Just reheat before serving.

 - The meatballs can also be made ahead (without the sauce) and frozen for up to a month.
-Then make the sauce closer to the day of serving.
+Make the sauce closer to the day of serving.

-- 1 lb minced chicken (dark or white meat)
+- 1 lb minced chicken (preferably dark meat, but white is fine too)

-- 2 slices bread, torn into little pieces
+- 2 slices bread, torn into tiny little pieces (about 1/3 cup breadcrumbs)

 - 3 tbsp milk